ngangamary078/express_gallery_app/README.md

 This project is a Gallery app where you search for a photo and its displays.

 ## BDD
 On localhost:5000 you can upload a photo and search for a photo as well.
 If you upload a photo which is not an image you'll get an error 'Image only'.
-When image successfully runs its prints on database at mongodb.
+When image successfully runs its prints on database at mongodb and VS terminal/ command prompt.